 In-office-based teeth whitening:

-In-office-based tooth whitening, is performed by the dentist in a hospital setting, which can help in the faster brightening of teeth.
+In-office-based tooth whitening, is performed by the dentist in a office setting, which can help in the faster brightening of teeth.
 The bleaching solution used in this approach is comparatively stronger than the method used for teeth whitening at home.

 In this procedure, light, heat, or even a combination of these two can also be used to speed up the results and intensify the bleaching and whitening effect.
 During the several 30-60 minutes of the in-office visit, the most amazing results can be achieved, which can let the patient have about 3x to 8x brighter shade of teeth.
 In some clinics, the dentist can switch to a technique of 2-hour appointments in a single setting.
 The estimated cost of in-office teeth whitening is almost $500 – $1,000.